 Where ratings are available from the credit rating agencies specified in the portfolio's rating methodology, including S&P Global Ratings Inc, Moody's Investor Services Inc & Fitch Ratings Inc, TwentyFour will use the highest of the available ratings.
-Moody's® assigns a rating of Aaa as the highest to C as the lowest credit quality rating.
-S&P® assigns a rating of AAA as the highest to D as the lowest credit quality, Fitch assigns a rating of AAA as the highest to D as the lowest credit quality.
-Additionally, where no rating has been requested, or there is insufficient information on which to base a rating, a rating agency may assign a rating of NR (Not Rated).
-For unrated sovereign issues TwentyFour will adopt the issuing sovereign's credit rating.
-The average credit quality (ACQ) is provided to indicate the average credit rating of the portfolio's underlying investments' rating and may change over time.
-The portfolio itself has not been rated by an independent rating agency and is provided for informational purposes only.
+Moody's® assigns a rating of AAa as the highest to C as the lowest credit quality, rating, S&P® assigns a rating of AAA as the highest to D as the lowest credit quality.
+Additionally, where no rating has been requested, or there is insufficient information on which to base a rating, a rating agency may assign a rating of RAA as the highest to D as the lowest credit quality.
+Additionally, where no rating has been requested, or there is insufficient information on which to base a rating, a rating agency may assign a rating of MAA as the highest to D as the lowest credit quality.
+Additionally, where no rating has been requested, or there is insufficient information on which to base a rating, a rating agency may assign a rating of AAA as the highest to D as the lowest credit quality.
+Additionally, where no rating agency may sating agency may is provided for unrated sovereign issues TwentyFour will adopt the issuer arting, are rating agency and is provided for informational purposes only.
 The ACQ is determined by using a market-weighted equivalent rating and rounding to the nearest rating.
-For unrated bonds and cash and equivalents, when calculating the ACQ ratings TwentyFour will determine an internal rating by considering all relevant factors, including but not restricted to, the relationship between the bond's maturity and its price and/or yield, the ratings of comparable bonds, the issuer's financial statements and the issuer's credit rating if available.
+For unrated bonds and cash and equivalents, when calculating the ACQ ratings TwentyFour will determine an internal rating by considering all relevant factors, including but not restricted to, the relationship between the bond's maturity and its price and/or yield, the ratings of comparable bonds, the issuer's financial statements and the issuer's comparable bonds, the issuer's financial statements and the issuer's rating if available.
 The risk of default increases as a bond's rating decreases, so the ACQ provided is not a statistical measurement of the portfolio's default risk because a simple weighted average does not measure the increasing level of risk from lower-rated bonds.
-The ACQ may be lower if cash and equivalents are excluded from the calculation.
-Derivative positions are not reflected in the ACQ.
+The